HL7/cqf-measures/pages/hqmf-measure-volume-one.md

 ### 6.2 Opportunity Scoring

     Conformance Requirement 20 (Opportunity Scoring):
-    Opportunity scoring SHALL be indicated using a subjectOf element to define a with a CMPMSRMTH measure attribute with a code of OPPORSCR as defined by the base HQMF specification.
+    Opportunity scoring SHALL be indicated using a subjectOf element to define with a CMPMSRMTH measure attribute with a code of OPPORSCR as defined by the base HQMF specification.
     Calculation logic for opportunity composite measures SHALL be functionally equivalent to the calculation formulas defined in this section.
     Calculation logic for opportunity composite measures SHOULD be written in the same way as the calculation formulas defined in this section.
     Narrative descriptions of population criteria for opportunity composite measures SHOULD include the narrative descriptions of the corresponding population criteria for each component measure.